Airtable

 • Cross-tagging for multi-department project visibility

 Limitations: Complex interface that requires dedicated onboarding.
 Many features gated behind higher plans.
-Expensive at the Business tier ($24.80/user/month).
+Business plan at $24.80/user/month is expensive for small teams .
 No CRM, invoicing, or client portal.

-11. Zoho Creator — Best for Building Custom Apps
+11. Zoho Creator: Best for Building Custom Business Apps

 Zoho Creator is a low-code application builder that lets teams create custom business apps with databases, forms, workflows, and dashboards.
-For teams that used Airtable's Interface Designer to build custom front-ends on their data, Zoho Creator offers deeper app-building capabilities with native integration into the broader Zoho ecosystem.
+For teams that used Airtable's Interface Designer to build custom front-ends on their data, Zoho Creator offers deeper app-building capabilities with native integration into the broader Zoho ecosystem (CRM, Books, Projects, and 40+ other Zoho apps).

-Zoho Creator supports more complex application logic than Airtable — multi-page apps, conditional workflows, approval processes, and mobile-native deployment — making it better suited for teams that outgrew Airtable's Interface Designer.
+Zoho Creator supports more complex application logic than Airtable: multi-page apps, conditional workflows, approval processes, and mobile-native deployment.
+Teams that outgrew Airtable's Interface Designer find more room to build here.

 Key features: